grantdozier/silicon_bayou/README.md

-# AI Solutions Consulting Website
+# Dozier Tech Group Website

-A modern, professional website for an AI consulting company built with HTML, CSS, and JavaScript.
+A modern, professional website for Dozier Tech Group built with HTML, CSS, and JavaScript.

 ## Features